 The details of the alterations to the heritage designated building are still to be provided.
 The proposed new ministry centre would attach to the west end of the church and will require raising the stained glass windows on this wall, about two feet above their current location.
-The Heritage Alteration Permit would be processed at a later date, if the rezoning is successful.
-The Statement of Significance is provided to assist Council in evaluating the impact this development will have on the heritage values of the church building.
+The Heritage Alteration Permit application would be processed at a later date, if the rezoning is successful.
+The Statement of Significance is provided to assist Council in evaluating the impact this development (the siting of the new building) will have on the heritage values of the church building.

-The owners/applicant have sited the proposed building and parking in order to protect the natural heritage features of the site.
-Parking is restricted in order to maintain the rock outcropping with remnant Garry Oak ecosystem species and also to protect the mature native (Douglas-fir, Big Leaf Maple, Red Cedar and Arbutus) trees that give this location much of its character.
+The owners/applicant have sited the proposed building and parking in order to protect natural heritage features on the site.
+Parking is restricted in order to maintain the rock outcropping with remnant Garry Oak ecosystem species and also to protect the mature native trees (Douglas-fir, Big Leaf Maple, Red Cedar and Arbutus) that give this location much of its character.

 The proposal would have considerable impact on the heritage character of the 150+ year old heritage designated church.
-There is value in continuing to have the church used as a church into the future and making it more accessible.
+There is value in continuing to have the church used as a church into the future and in making it more accessible.